pkiel/notebook/_posts/2024-05-06-cheecaO2Analysis.md

 If I had to pick a number, 1.5 mg/L diel variability could work.
-It’s not far from the Wet season range seen at Cheeca and its within the range season on reefs across the world from the data collected by Ariel Pezner.
+It’s not far from the Wet season range seen at Cheeca and its within the range season on reefs aross the world from the data collected by Ariel Pezner.
 This could be implemented with a -0.5 mg/L at night and + 1 mg/L during the day.
-Below is an example where the prescribed DO has an average or peak of 8 mg/L,  with hourly setpoints drawn from a fifth-order polynomial fit to the desired variability and defined troughs and peaks.
-The plots can easily shift down to desired means, e.g., 6, 4.5, or 2.5 mg/L.
+Some treatment possibilities are shown below with a fifth-order polynomial fit to the desired variability and defined troughs and peaks.

 Table 2.
 2 Posible Diel DO Implementations
 <table class=" lightable-material" style="font-family: &quot;Source Sans Pro&quot;, helvetica, sans-serif; margin-left: auto; margin-right: auto;">